exoad/kira/README.md

 ## Chores

-### Frontend
+### Language Features

-Chores relating to anything to do with parsing, lexing, and static analysis.
+Chores relating to anything to do with the upfront semantics and syntax of the language

 - [ ] Parser evaluates escaped string characters

-- [ ] Interpolation in strings without using "+"
+- [ ] Interpolation in strings without using `+`

 - [ ] **In Triage** For Loop

+### Internal Workings

+Chores relating to anything that involves the internal workings

 - [ ] Static Analyzer for validating the state of the AST

 - [ ] Support for outputting the AST as an XML document so there is not a necessary usage of another parser to parse the formatting

-### Backend

-Chores relating to anything that takes a valid AST and transpiles it into another medium like machine code or bytecode.

 - [ ] **In Progress** Transpile to NekoVM Neko code with full support for all features

-### Misc.
+### General Maintenance

 General upkeep.

-- [ ] **In Progress** Enable more verbose logging that is currently toggleable through `--verbose`
+- [ ] **In Progress** Enable more verbose logging that is currently toggleable through --verbose